Own a home in Florida? Find out how Florida property tax work and how much you should be paying.

 Can’t Pay Your Florida Property Tax?

 Theoretically, because Florida property tax rates are based on your home’s value, your tax liability should be within your budget.
 In reality, however, it doesn’t always work out that way.
 Between purchasing a home and the levying of property taxes in a given year, you may have taken on financial obligations that tap your resources.

 If you’ve calculated your Florida property tax rate and find that it’s out of your budget, you may think that the only thing left to do is move.
 You may be able to reduce your property tax bill by relocating elsewhere, but the process of moving costs money.

-EasyKnock has a solution.
-It’s called Sell & Stay, and as the name suggests, it lets you sell your home and hand off your Florida property tax payments without having to move.
+A sale-leaseback can serve as a solution, and it lets you sell your home and hand off your Florida property tax payments without having to move.
 Instead, you stay in your home as a renter.
-You can continue to pay rent to EasyKnock until you buy back your home or decide to move.
+You can continue to pay rent until you buy back your home or decide to move.

 The application process is simple and straightforward.
-If property taxes are becoming a burden, contact EasyKnock to find out how you can let that burden go.
+If property taxes are becoming a burden, consult a financial advisor to find out how you can let that burden go.